 I think this is true about homeschooling methods.
 Generally, when homeschoolers are new to this gig, they are told to figure out what method best suits their family.
 Most pick, but few actually stick with it.
 Why?
 Well, it’s hard to know what is going to fit with your family until you’ve tried it.
 (Thus making the argument for an eclectic approach much stronger.)

-Click below to watch a light-hearted video where I nominate each of the homeschooling methods and host the Homeschool Method Academy of Awards.
+Click below to watch a light-hearted video where I nominate each of the homeschooling methods and host the Homeschool Method Academy Awards.
 I promise it’s cute and inspiring.

 I’ve literally tried every homeschooling method.
 Serious.
 I’ve done unit studies, Charlotte Mason, Classical, traditional textbook approach, and even some unschooling.
 My friend Sonya does an awesome job teaching you about each of these styles here.
 (She gives you in-depth info much better than my little award ceremony above, in case you aren’t familiar with them.)

 Here’s the thing you need to know: none of these homeschooling methods hurt my kids.
 Even when we were learning how to homeschool.
 All of my kids are excelling academically, socially, and spiritually.
 (Isn’t that reassuring?!)
 In fact, I think we are better for the journey.
 We are better off having explored and found things that work than to have kept doing one thing that was a little too “bumpy” to be comfortable.